The amazing story of Mayumi Tsubokura, japanese painter of waves & surfing.

 Experiencing Hawaiian waves

 Despite his intense physical training in martial arts, and his previous surfing experiences, he almost died in the enormous Hawaiian waves.
-Surfing, he discovered, is the perfect antithesis of karate, and this realization changed his life completely.
+He realized that surfing was more challenging than karate, and this realization changed his life completely.

 He became friend with Rabbit Kekai, Eddie Aikau, Gerry Lopez, Darrick Doerner and other hawaiian surfers, later recognized as legendary “big wave riders”.
 A lifelong relationship with them began.